lilsugsy/sugarPlate/README.md

 To add a page to the website, you need to do the following...

 ### Add route
+Using Express.js, you can define your routes and query in the main file.
-add a route via the app.js file, passing through the data you need.
+Add a route via the app.js file, passing through the data you need.
 Here is an example:

 ```js
 app.get('/about', (request, response) => {